 Kon-Well Wang, Stephen P. Timoshenko Collegiate Professor and Tim Manganello/BorgWarner Department Chair of Mechanical Engineering

 Welcome to the Department of Mechanical Engineering (ME) at the University of Michigan (U-M), one of the top mechanical engineering programs with a nearly 150-year history and a strong, clear vision for the future.
-With 64 tenured or tenure track faculty, 23 research faculty, 45 staff members, around 450 graduate students (over 250 Ph.D. students) and 800 undergraduate students and a network of some 16,000 living alumni, U-M ME is a tremendous force in generating new paradigms in mechanical engineering.
+With 65 tenured/tenure-track faculty, 23 research faculty, 45 staff members, around 450 graduate students (over 250 Ph.D. students) and 800 undergraduate students and a network of some 16,000 living alumni, U-M ME is a tremendous force in generating new paradigms in mechanical engineering.
 The Department is consistently ranked among the top mechanical engineering programs worldwide.

 Our faculty colleagues are well recognized for the foresight, innovation and impact of their work, evident by the many distinguished awards earned from professional engineering societies.
 Overall, the Department has five National Academy of Engineering members, 77 professional society fellows, four National Science Foundation (NSF) PECASE awardees, 37 NSF CAREER awardees, six journal chief editors, and 68 journal associate editor/editorial board appointments.

 In addition, the Department is completing another major project: a $50 million renovation of the existing building.
 The project achieves several important goals, including the ability to create a world class student-centric educational facility, consisting of a modern classroom, teaching labs, machine shops, advising center and learning center.
 We consolidate instructional design, fabrication and laboratories so they are conducive to collaborative team work and develop innovative spaces for our “Design, Build, Test” pedagogic paradigm, an educational spine throughout the student’s undergraduate years.

 The ME department excels and takes much pride in our education efforts, allowing students to gain unique study experiences both in Ann Arbor and abroad.
 We have demonstrated strong leadership in global education with partners in Asia, Europe and Africa and in new education programs in energy systems engineering, robotics/autonomous vehicles, global health and interdisciplinary design science.
 Our students also have further broadened their experience by actively participating in various team and entrepreneurial activities - from BLUElab to MRacing and the Solar Car Team.